(source)

 Implementation

-None of the seven calls block the trigger: the pallet attempts each, logs successes and failures, and re-attempts pending legs in later blocks via on_initialize.
+These calls are all best-effort, and failure does not prevent the other calls from being executed.
+The pallet attempts each, logs successes and failures, and re-attempts pending calls in later blocks via on_initialize.

 Resuming the bridge